Tag Archives: prevent

 Be mindful of any immediate problems:

 It’s important to be mindful of any immediate problems that can come from bad oral health and hygiene.
 Sometimes even with a good routine in place, there can be problems that crop up out of nowhere.
-It’s good practice to see a dentist immediately, rather than waiting for the annual appointment to come around.
+It’s good practice to schedule an appointment at Montrose Family Dental (or in your local area) as soon as possible, rather than waiting for the annual appointment to come around.

 Take caution with hard food: